zwbetz-gh/zwbetz/content/blog/kind-words/index.md

 >
 > **Me:** ...
 I came into the company as a tester, so once I transitioned into a developer it was hard for folks to see me as that.
 That means a lot.
 Thank you for advocating for me.
 >
 > **Her:** I never knew you as a tester.
-You’ve always been my go-to when I needed an answer or a solution to things.
+You've always been my go-to when I needed an answer or a solution to things.
 You're definitely one of the most organized coworkers that I know.
 I see you constantly working with people on Teams.
 You are an asset.
-I wouldn’t blame you if you wanted to look for other opportunities, but I selfishly would want to keep you on our team.
+I wouldn't blame you if you wanted to look for other opportunities, but I selfishly would want to keep you on our team.

 ---